-The cycling is introductory to moderate (2) grade with daily cycles of around 40 to 70km.
+The cycling is introductory to moderate (2) grade with daily cycles of around 40 to 70km/25 to 43.5mi.
 The accent is on keeping a steady pace with time to stop and take photos (subject to weather conditions).
 You will need a reasonable level of cycling fitness to participate fully in this adventure.
 The first three days are mainly on flat roads, across the Veneto and Friuli plain, while the last three stages are slightly hillier.
 You need only carry your camera and water bottle.
 Your luggage is transported for you between hotels. *For safety reasons, we insist that cycle helmets be included as a compulsory item on your equipment list.

 Make your own way to Mestre on the mainland of Venice.
-On arrival at the first hotel you will be given your hotel vouchers, route information and maps.
+On arrival at your hotel you will be given your hotel vouchers, route information and maps.
 From here it is easy to venture into the famous canal city for your own personal exploration – note that bikes (like cars) are not allowed on the island.
 The city of Venice will captivate you with its splendour and history.
 In the early evening you will meet with a local representative who will describe the tour, deliver your bikes and answer any of your questions.

 Spend the day cycling in the midst of the plain on the eastern border between the region of Veneto and Friuli Venezia Giulia, passing through an area abundant in water and history, among rivers, canals and ancient Roman towns.
-Your destination for the day will be Aquileia, with its Roman excavations, or Palmanova, named the starry city because from above it resembles a 9-pointed star.
+Your destination for the day will be Aquileia, with its Roman excavations, or Palmanova, named "the starry city" because from above it resembles a 9-pointed star.

-This morning, cross the Isonzo river, the scene of important battles during the First World War.
-You will then head, once again, towards the sea.
-The Gulf of Trieste awaits you with many possible stops along the way.
-Visit Duino with its two castles, Sistiana with its characteristic bay, and Miramare with its famous castle built according to the wishes of Maximilian I of Augsburg, situated in a beautiful park of more than 20 hectares in size.
+This morning you cross the Isonzo river, the scene of important battles during the First World War, before heading towards the sea: the Gulf of Trieste awaits you with many possible stops along the way.
+Visit Duino with its two castles, Sistiana with its characteristic bay, and Miramare with its white castle built according to the wishes of Maximilian I of Augsburg, situated in a beautiful park of more than 20 hectares.
 A few kilometres further is Trieste, once the only sea port of the Hapsburg Empire.
 Trieste has a lot to offer in the way of attractions.